Eugene John Hebert: Incident

 During the mid part of August in 1990, there were number of massacres and counter massacres of civilians targeting both the minority Muslim and Tamil communities.
-Perpetrators were alleged to be the rebel LTTE as well as government soldiers belonging to various divisions.
-Following the massacre of a group of Muslims in the Kathankudy Mosque, the situation at the nearby ethnically mixed town of Valachchenai became tense with unruly Muslim mobs roving around targeting Tamils.
+Perpetrators were alleged to be the rebel LTTE as well as Sri Lankan government soldiers belonging to Home Guards local auxiliary unit in Batticaloa.
+Following the massacre of a group of Muslims in the Kattankudy Mosque, the situation at the nearby ethnically mixed town of Valachchenai became tense with unruly Muslim mobs roving around targeting Tamils.
+In some instances, a number of Tamils had been reportedly killed by a group named Jihad in retaliation.
 Most Tamils from Valachchenai fled to refugee camps in the provincial capital of Batticaloa leaving behind a group of Catholic sisters, some girls and helpers trapped in a convent.

+Father Harry Miller, who worked alongside Rev. Fr.
+Eugene John Hebert in Batticaloa and accompanied him on the journey from New Orleans, publicly refuted the Sri Lankan government’s official statements regarding Fr.
+Hebert’s disappearance.
+In a statement made in 2005, Fr.
+Miller denied that an exhaustive search party had ever been conducted, calling the claim false.
+He also rejected allegations that Fr.
+Hebert had fallen afoul of the LTTE.
+On the contrary, he attributed responsibility for the incident to off-duty army personnel and looters who were active in Eravur on the day of the disappearance.